Mike Antonovich (ice hockey)

-Michael Joseph John "Antone" Antonovich (born October 18, 1951) is an American former professional hockey player, and coach.
+Michael Joseph John "Antone" Antonovich (an-TOH-noh-vich; born October 18, 1951) is an American former professional hockey player, and coach.
 He was selected in the ninth round of the 1971 NHL Amateur Draft, 113th overall, by the Minnesota North Stars.
 He is currently a scout for the Columbus Blue Jackets.

 Amateur career

 Antonovich played high school hockey for Greenway High School in Coleraine, Minnesota, where he led Greenway to 3 straight Minnesota State High School Hockey Tourney trips, winning the State Championships in 1967 and 1968.

 After High School, Antonovich spent three seasons playing for the University of Minnesota, where he was tutored by coaches Glen Sonmor and Herb Brooks.
 Despite being drafted by the North Stars, when Antonovich turned professional he joined the Minnesota Fighting Saints of the WHA.